 While the notion of 'lifestyle diseases' or 'diseases of affluence' is a clear indication of the social origins of illness, most disease prevention efforts have aimed to reform the individual, rather than pursue wider social reform (often ignoring the fact that diseases of affluence tend to affect the least affluent much more).
-By solely targeting risk-taking individuals, there has been a tendency toward victim-blaming: ignoring the social determinants that give rise to risk-taking in the first place, such as stressful work environments, the marketing efforts of corporations, and peer group pressure.
-As Michael Marmot (1999, p.
-1) incisively puts it, there is a need to understand the 'causes of the causes'.
-In other words, rather than just focusing on risk-taking individuals, there is also a need to address 'risk-imposing factors' and 'illness-generating social conditions' (Waitzkin 1983; Ratcliffe et al. 1984)-the social, cultural, economic, and political features of society that create unhealthy products, habits, and lifestyles.
+By solely targeting the health-damaging behaviour of risk-taking individuals, such as smoking, alcohol abuse, poor diet and sedentary lifestyles, there has been a tendency toward victim-blaming.
+A focus on individual behaviour ignores the social determinants that give rise to risk-taking in the first place-the 'risk-imposing factors' and 'illness-generating social conditions' (Waitzkin 2000; Ratcliffe et al. 1984) such as poverty, unhealthy work environments, and the marketing efforts of corporations.
+As epidemiologist Michael Marmot (1999, p.
+1) incisively puts it, there is a need to understand the 'causes of the causes'; the social determinants or social conditions that create unhealthy products, habits, and lifestyles.